NoyanTM/aitu-sist-2026_research-paper/README.md

 - Based on "IEEE Conference Template" and AITU SIST requirements
 - Conference track: "Computer science, IEEE Computer Society (CS), IEEE Transactions on Computers.
 Performance, fault tolerance, reliability, security, and testability"
 - It is an draft whitepaper for `codecore` which initiates related ecosystem of solutions/methods (`codestash`, `fastsandbox`, `codeless`, `codeload`, etc.)
+- Practical showcase for methodological and results are located within `/practice`.

 ## Requirements
 - Used software: texlive, biber, gnu make, drawio